Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

 \subsection{Experiment Preliminaries}

-{\bf Implementation: } LS-RA is implemented in C++ and compiled by g++ with '-O3' option.
+{\bf Implementation: } LocalSMT(RA) is implemented in C++ and compiled by g++ with '-O3' option.
 There are 3 parameters in LS-LRA: $L$ for switching phases, $K$ for the number of sampled operation and $sp$ (the smoothing probability) for the PAWS scheme.
-The parameters are tuned according to suggestions from the literature and our preliminary experiments on 20\% sampled instances, and are set as follows: $L=20$, $K=3$, $sp=0.0003$ for all benchmarks.
+The parameters are tuned according to suggestions from the literature~\cite{cai2022local,cai2013local} and our preliminary experiments on 20\% sampled instances.
+Preliminary experiments show that LocalSMT(RA) is not sensitive to the parameter setting in a considerable range.
+Parameters are set as follows: $L=20$, $K=3$, $sp=0.0003$ for all benchmarks.
+In our implementation, to escape from local optimum, LocalSMT(RA) restarts every 500000 iterations.
+We use a fixed value for the infinitesimal real number $\delta$, which is $min(\frac{1}{256}, \frac{1}{c_{max}})$, where $c_{max}$ denotes the maximum absolute value of coefficients in the formula.

+Note that in contrast to previous local search for for SMT on Linear Integer Arithmetic~\cite{cai2022local}, our solver is able to handle arbitrary Boolean structure of formulas, including ``ite'' operator, by using the Tseitin encoding~\cite{prestwich2009cnf}.

+Although any formula with high exponents can be rewritten as multi-linear formula by introducing fresh variables (for example, $x^2>4$ can be rewritten as $(x=y)\wedge(x*y>4)$), however, in that case, we cannot efficiently find the correct feasible solution of $x$ because of the relationship of both variables.
+In our implementation, we simplify the formula by eliminating equations in form of $x = (a*y)$, where $x$ and $y$ are real-value variables and $a$ is coefficient.
+Specifically, we will replace $x$ with $(a*y)$, and after simplifying, we only reserve those instances which are still multi-linear.

-{\bf Competitors: } In the context of SMT(LRA), we compare LS-RA with the top 4 state-of-the-art SMT solvers according to SMT-COMP 2022\footnote{https://smt-comp.github.io/2022}, namely OpenSMT (version 2.4.2) \footnote{https://github.com/usi-verification-and-security/opensmt}, Yices2 (version 2.6.2) \footnote{https://yices.csl.sri.com}, CVC5 (version 1.0.0) \footnote{https://cvc5.github.io/}, and Z3 (version 4.8.17) \footnote{https://github.com/Z3Prover/z3/}.
-While in the context of SMT(NRA), the top 4 competitors are as follows, CVC5 (version 1.0.0), Yices2 (version 2.6.2), Z3 (version 4.8.17) and SMT-RAT-MCSAT (version 22.06) \footnote{https://github.com/ths-rwth/smtrat}.
+{\bf Competitors: } In the context of SMT(LRA), we compare LocalSMT(RA) with the top 4 state-of-the-art SMT solvers according to SMT-COMP 2022, namely OpenSMT (version 2.4.2) \footnote{https://github.com/usi-verification-and-security/opensmt}, Yices2 (version 2.6.2) \footnote{https://yices.csl.sri.com}, cvc5 (version 1.0.0) \footnote{https://cvc5.github.io/}, and Z3 (version 4.8.17) \footnote{https://github.com/Z3Prover/z3/}.
+While in the context of SMT(NRA), the top 4 competitors are as follows, cvc5 (version 1.0.0), Yices2 (version 2.6.2), Z3 (version 4.8.17) and SMT-RAT-MCSAT (version 22.06) \footnote{https://github.com/ths-rwth/smtrat}.
 The binaries of all competitors are downloaded from their websites.
 Note that portfolio and derived solvers are excluded.

 {\bf Benchmarks: } Experiments are carried out on 2 benchmark sets from SMT-LIB.